 She laughed, rapped her fork on her glass, raised a toast and christened the home place “Mt.
 Folly.”
 So goes the story my grandmother told me, and thus it stays: Mt.
 Folly Farm, cobbled together from pioneer holdings, Civil War exigencies, and Fortuna.
-Now, family and friends tell me that to call our place Mt.
-Folly is disrespectful.
-I disagree.
-The name is almost 100 years old, so I'm keeping it.
+When I was young, my friends told me that calling the farm Mt.
+Folly made light of the effort it took to farm organically.